International Herald Tribune: The International Herald Tribune years

 The first issue of the International Herald Tribune was published on May 22, 1967.
-It continued the practices that had endeared it to American expatriates and travelers, such as carrying baseball scores and stock prices.
+It continued the practices that had endeared it to American emigrants and travelers, such as carrying baseball scores and stock prices.

 At the start, the paper maintained the offices it inherited from the Herald Tribune European Edition – that dated to 1931 – at 21 Rue de Berri, just off the Champs-Élysées.
 Columnist Art Buchwald recalled them as being "grubby" and antiquated but "the perfect location for an American newspaper abroad."
 Then in 1978, the paper moved its facilities to the Parisian suburb of Neuilly-sur-Seine.

 The International Herald Tribune started out at 21 Rue de Berri in central Paris, visible here as the fifth building on the left (as seen in 2021).

 In 1974, the paper pioneered the innovation of doing electronic transmission of facsimile pages across borders, when it opened a remote printing facility in London.
 This was followed by a printing site in Zurich in 1977.
 The International Herald Tribune began transmitting electronic images of newspaper pages from Paris to Hong Kong via satellite in 1980, making the paper simultaneously available on opposite sides of the planet.
 This was the first such intercontinental transmission of an English-language daily newspaper and followed the pioneering efforts of the Chinese-language newspaper Sing Tao Daily (星島日報).

 Additional printing locations followed, including Rome and Tokyo 1987; and Frankfurt 1989.
 By 1985, the International Herald Tribune had a circulation of 160,000, and was profitable with annual revenues of around $40 million.
 At the time of the paper's centennial in 1987, the IHT was opening a new print site on average each year.